-For any pupil leaving Barnes Farm Infant School, other than at the end of year 2, parents/carers are required to complete a 'Pupils moving from school form which can be obtained from the school office.
+For any pupil leaving Barnes Farm Infant School, other than at the end of year 2 parents/carers are required to complete a 'Pupils moving from school' form which can be obtained from the school office.
 This provides school with the following information: Child's name, class, current address, date of leaving, new home address, name of new school, address of new school.
-This information is essential to ensure that we know the whereabouts and appropriately safeguard all of our pupils, even those who leave us.
+This information is essential to ensure that we know and safeguard the whereabouts of all of our pupils.